Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Douglas T. Anmuth - JPMorgan Securities LLC

-And then on ad revenue, the U.S. and Canada was very strong at 47% growth, but at the same time it also did decel [decelerate] a little bit more than we've seen in recent quarters.
+And then on ad revenue, the U.S. and Canada was very strong at 47% growth, but at the same time it also did decel a little bit more than we've seen in recent quarters.
 I was just wondering if there was anything else to call out there.
 Thank you.

 David M. Wehner - Facebook, Inc.

+Yes.
 Doug, why don't I take the decel question on the U.S. and Canada?
 I don't think there was anything particularly surprising about the deceleration in the growth in the U.S. and Canada.
 We've been talking about expecting a deceleration in ad revenue growth, and we saw that play out in the U.S. and Canada modestly.

-Obviously, we're particularly pleased that there was really strong demand that benefited regions like APAC and rest-of-world, so really broad-based strength in APAC.
+Obviously, we were particularly pleased that there was really strong demand that benefited regions like APAC and rest-of-world, so really broad-based strength in APAC.
 And then rest-of-world, we saw a rebound in Latin America, especially Brazil, so we're seeing some particular strength there.
 So I think that I think was a big highlight.

 On the content front, we're looking at investing in kick-starting an ecosystem for longer-form content on Facebook, and that involves us working with content providers to develop that content.
 In the long run, we expect to see a revenue share model on the platform.
 And obviously, we're going to be in an area where we're sharing revenue with content providers, so it's going to have a different margin profile than core Facebook News Feed from an expense profile perspective.